 - Snake bites, as with bites from other animals, can lead to infection.
 If you are bitten by a snake, even if it is not poisonous, seek medical attention to ensure that it's properly cleaned.

-What can I do about the snakes on my property?
+What to do about the snakes on my property